dangeroussmash/junior_dev_recruitment/README.md

 Each one of you will get an email or facebook meessage with your unique ID.
 This IS is important.

-Probably you didn't have so amazing recruitment experience ever :) But I must do this that way, because, there's twenty three of you.
+Probably you didn't have so amazing recruitment experience ever :) But I must do this that way, because, there's twenty four of you.
 So I need to put minimum effort in this recruitment process.
 I've decided not to reject a single application on the first (CV) level.

 At junior level - you can be overwhelmed a little bit with this README and tasks :) But do not worry - Just do, there's